 Table 1: Search query for urban climate mitigation literature.
 The two strings are combined with an ‘AND’ operator and entered as a topic search in the Web of Science, and a title-abstract-keyword search in Scopus.

-Which cities do we know about?
+Size and regional bias in urban cases

 Urban population size is a useful denominator of city type: it distinguishes between a small number of familiar ‘mega-cities’ (over 10m inhabitants), dozens of smaller national and regional capital cities (5-10m, 1-5m), and hundreds of yet smaller agglomerations.
 Figure 1 shows a spread of case study research across these different city types.
 The majority of research focuses on medium and large cities, with a small number of mega-cities receiving particular attention: Beijing (284 articles), New York (146), Shanghai (140) and London (117).
 Other cities are mentioned in fewer than 100 articles each.